What is this medication?

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Vagifem

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-How should I use this medicine?
+How should I use this medication?

-Talk to your pediatrician regarding the use of this medicine in children.
-This medicine is not approved for use in children.
+Talk to your care team regarding the use of this medication in children.
+This medication is not approved for use in children.